Korzer420/LoreMaster/README.md

 The fountain, Record Bela and the dreamer tablet cannot be randomized!

+The tracker will also behave differently if lore is randomized.
+In this case, the tracker will display how many lore is actually in the zone instead of the original ones.

 ## Manual Setup

 You also can set up a predefined pack of abilites or changing their tag.
 For this, create a options_{FileSlot}.txt file (options_1.txt for example) in the loremaster folder of the game.
 A default option file in added to the package.